JSON-RPC 2.0 Client

 The client library also supports a mechanism to configure the underlying

-HTTP URL connection objects before the actual connections are established.
+objects before the actual connections are established.

-To do this implement your
+To do this implement a

 ConnectionConfigurator